prasannjeet/note-nirvana/README.md

 4. Gauthem Krishna

 ### Steps to run the application
 1. The `frontend` folder contains the code for the frontend of the application.
-The frontend is built using ReactJS.
+The frontend is built using NextJS.
 To run the frontend, follow the steps below:
     1. Open the terminal and navigate to the `frontend` folder.
     2. Run the command `npm install` to install all the dependencies.
     3. Run the command `npm start` to start the frontend server.